xlab-uiuc/kube-523/kube-dev-01-24/README.md

 ### State-Reconciliation Principle

-Remember in Kubernetes, there is a centralized data store(etcd) which stores the desired state of all resources.
+Remember in Kubernetes, there is a centralized data store(etcd) that stores the desired state of all resources.
-The controllers in Kubernetes monitor the resources' specification stored in the etcd, and reconciles the system state to match the desired state.
+The controllers in Kubernetes monitor the resources' specifications stored in the etcd, and reconcile the system state to match the desired state.

-Kubernetes has many native resources, and Pod is the smallest unit of computing resource.
+Kubernetes has many native resources, and Pod is the smallest unit of computing resources.
 A Pod can be considered as a collection of co-located containers.
 When we create a Pod specification in etcd, the Pod controller will realize that the current system state (system containers) does not match the desired state in etcd.
 Specifically, there is one Pod in the etcd, but there is currently no container corresponding to that.
-Then the Pod controller creates a new container according to Pod specification, so that the system state matches the desired state.
+Then the Pod controller creates a new container according to Pod specification so that the system state matches the desired state.

 Another important resource in Kubernetes is PersistentVolumeClaim(PVC).
-The PersistentVolumeClaim controller will create volumes which can be used as storage according the PVC specification.
+The PersistentVolumeClaim controller will create volumes that can be used as storage according to the PVC specification.

 ### **Writing the Pod/PersistentVolumeClaim Resource Spec to Run a Standalone ZooKeeper**

-Let’s take the ZooKeeper as example, and deploy it on Kubernetes using the Pod and PVC resources.
+Let’s take the ZooKeeper as an example, and deploy it on Kubernetes using the Pod and PVC resources.

 We can describe the Pod resources as YAML files.